sergeicu/sundai-global/Constitution.md

 ## Article I: Mission & Vision

 ### What is Sundai:
-A global network of AI hackers who come together weekly to build, ship, and deploy AI applications in a single day.
-Unlike other tech meetups that focus on presentations, Sundai is about using state of the art AI tools and co-creating in teams to turn ideas into shipped products within 12 hours.
+A global network born out of Harvard & MIT that trains the next generation of AI builders and founders, who come together weekly to build & ship with AI to tackle humanity's hardest challenges.
+We connect the top universities and tech companies together with top tech talent.
+We focus heavily on experimenting with state of the art AI tools & papers, and promote the move away from 'vibecoding' to 'agentic coding' era.

-Sundai is born out of MIT and Harvard.
+Our flagship events are 'Sundai Hacks' - which bring together AI researchers and developers who weekly every single Sunday to rapidly prototype and deploy AI applications in 12-hour intensive sessions.
+Unlike traditional tech meetups, Sundai focuses on hands-on experience where participants leverage state-of-the-art AI tools, form collaborative teams, and ship functional applications that solve pressing problems by day's end.
+We promote 'build first' and 'ship into users hands by end of the day' mindset.
+Our meetups are not hackathons, as we focus on collaborative, community-driven, open-source, real-world problem sets that are deployed as REAL applications or tech tool evaluations, rather than presentations for judges and awards at hackathons.

 ### Our Mission
-Push the envelope of what is possible to do with AI in a day.
+Cultivate a generation of builders & founders who use AI to tackle humanity's hardest challenges

-1. **Grow the Best Hackers**
+1. **Train the Best Hackers**
-   learn to build fast with AI
+   harness AI tools to the maximum
 2. **Build things that matter**
    users / $$$ / github ⭐️
 3. **Spread the Hacker Mindset**
-   teach the skills that we learn at MIT and beyond
+   teach the skills that we learn at MIT and beyond.
+Empower technical talent to rapidly solve focused problems with minimal resources.
+Teach for global impact.
+Focus on state of the art AI tools & frameworks.

 ### Our Vision
 *"A world where hacking with AI tools is the new literacy."*